whitebeard10/sharing-app/README.md

 To contribute to Sharing App, follow these steps:

--Fork this repository.
+- Fork this repository.
--Create a branch: git checkout -b <branch_name>.
+- Create a branch: git checkout -b <branch_name>.
--Make your changes and commit them: git commit -m '<commit_message>' -Push to the original branch: git push origin <project_name>/<location>
+- Make your changes and commit them: git commit -m '<commit_message>'
+- Push to the original branch: git push origin <project_name>/<location>
--Create the pull request.
+- Create the pull request.

 License
 This project uses the following license: 'MIT license'.